 There’s a hidden system in your home dedicated to circulating your air.
 Don’t know anything about your ductwork?
 You’re not alone.
 When homes have air duct issues like cold or hot spots, homeowners tend to avoid those rooms.
-And when they do, without realising it, they’ve lessened the liveable amount of square footage in their homes.
+And when they do, without realizing it, they’ve lessened the livable amount of square footage in their homes.

-Check this out – Air ducts, or HVAC ductwork, or AC ducts, are conduits that supply warm or cool air to heat, ventilate, and cool each room.
-Air ducts are connected to the HVAC unit which filters then heats or cools your home’s air before sending it off.
-Air ducts are a vital part of your HVAC system, providing thermal well-being and good indoor air quality to your family.
+Check this out: air ducts - or HVAC ductwork, or AC ducts - are conduits that supply warm or cool air to heat, ventilate, and cool each room in a house.
+Air ducts are connected to the HVAC unit, which filters and heats / cools your home’s air before sending it off.
+Air ducts are a vital part of your HVAC system, providing thermal well-being and good indoor air quality for your family.

 Sheet Metal Duct